In this piece, we will be taking a look at a managed account company called Blue Trading.

 When it comes to withdrawals, this can also be done via wire / crypto.
 There are no restrictions on these withdrawals and they will be processed within one business day from the request.
 However, you are only allowed to make one withdrawal request per month.

-Given that Blue Trading operates a managed account solution, they will charge what are called “performance fees”.
+Given that they operate a managed account solution, they will charge what are called “performance fees”.
 This is a fee structure that is used by hedge funds and other money managers.

 It is a fee that is charged on the performance in the account.
 So, for example, in the case of their standard account, they charge a 18% performance fee.
 This means that for all of the returns that are generated on your account, they will take an 18% cut.